2000 Mules: Further response

 The editorial board of the New York Post, a conservative tabloid that endorsed Trump in 2020, published an editorial on June 10, 2022, stating Trump, "clings to more fantastical theories, such as Dinesh D'Souza's debunked '2,000 Mules', even as recounts in Arizona, Georgia and Wisconsin confirm Trump lost."

 Bill Barr, Trump's attorney general during the 2020 election, announced on December 1, 2020, that the Justice Department and FBI had investigated allegations of election fraud but found nothing significant.
 In June 2022 testimony to the House Select Committee on the January 6 Attack, Barr laughed at the mention of 2000 Mules, and when asked to assess it, dismissed its assertions there had been widespread election fraud, calling the movie "indefensible".

 Jeffrey Clark, a former Trump Justice Department official who was the central figure in a Trump scheme to install Clark as acting attorney general to announce falsely that the department had found election fraud, promoted 2000 Mules while taunting law professor Steve Vladeck and Democratic elections attorney Marc Elias on Twitter.
 He asked Elias, who had thwarted every lawsuit Trump's legal team had pursued after the election, "Were you part of the massive multi-State operation #TrueTheVote uncovered?"

-Three screenings were held during the Republican Party of Texas' June 2022 convention, which saw attendees approve a resolution falsely describing Biden's victory in the 2020 presidential election as illegitimate.
+Three screenings were held during the Republican Party of Texas's June 2022 convention, which saw attendees approve a resolution falsely describing Biden's victory in the 2020 presidential election as illegitimate.

 The AP sent a survey about drop boxes to the top elections offices in each state in May 2022.
 Forty-five states responded, reporting no instances of the boxes being connected to voter fraud or stolen ballots, and only a handful of cases in which boxes were damaged.
 D'Souza responded, "This AP article contends that mail-in drop boxes are fine because: 1.
 Election officials say so.
 2. There have been hardly any cases of dropboxes being vandalized or damaged.
 Everyone that has seen #2000Mules will recognize how pathetic and silly this is!".